Double Momentum and Error Feedback for Clipping with Fast Rates and Differential Privacy: Experiments: Additional Details and Results

 \subsubsection{Varying Clipping Radius $\tau$}

-Now we switch to the training of Resnet20 and VGG16 models on CIFAR10 dataset.
-For all algorithms, we do not use any techniques such as learning rate schedule, warm-up, or weight decay.
-However, we do tuning of the learning rate for \algname{Clip-SGD} and \algname{Clip21-SGD} from $\{10^{-3},10^{-2},10^{-1},10^0\}$ and choose the one that gives the highest test accuracy.
-For \algname{Clip21-SGD2M} we tune both the learning rate from $\gamma\in\{10^{-3},10^{-2},10^{-1},10^0\}$ and the momentum parameter from $\beta\in\{0.1, 0.5, 0.9\}$ while setting $\hat{\beta}=1$ and choose the pair of $(\gamma,\beta)$ that reaches the highest test accuracy.
-The batch size for all algorithms is set to $32.$ We compare the performance of algorithms in two cases: when the clipping is applied globally on the whole model and layer-wise.
+We then turn to training ResNet-20 and VGG-16 on CIFAR-10, deliberately avoiding any learning-rate schedules, warm-up schemes, or weight‐decay regularization across all methods.
+For \algname{Clip-SGD} and \algname{Clip21-SGD}, we sweep the stepsize $\gamma\in\{10^{-3}, \dots, 10^0\}$ and select the value that maximizes test accuracy.
+For \algname{Clip21-SGD2M}, we search over the same $\gamma$ grid and momentum $\beta\in\{0.1,0.5,0.9\}$ (with $\hat{\beta}=1$), picking the $(\gamma,\beta)$ pair that yields the highest test performance.
+All experiments use a batch size of 32, and we evaluate both global and layer-wise clipping.

-We observe in \Cref{fig:resnet20_cifar10,fig:resnet20_cifar10_layerwise,fig:vgg16_cifar10,fig:vgg16_cifar10_layerwise} that the performance of \algname{Clip-SGD} gets worsen once the clipping radius is small enough.
-For \algname{Clip21-SGD2M} is more robust to the choice of $\tau$ and can achieve smaller train loss and test accuracy even when $\tau$ is small.
+\Cref{fig:tau_layer-wise_logscale_neural_nets} reports that \algname{Clip21-SGD2M} enjoys more robustness to the choice of the clipping parameter $\tau$ when clipping is applied layer-wise.
+As shown in Figures \ref{fig:resnet20_cifar10}–\ref{fig:vgg16_cifar10_layerwise}, \algname{Clip-SGD}’s accuracy and loss deteriorate sharply once the clipping radius $\tau$ becomes small.
+In contrast, \algname{Clip21-SGD2M} remains robust to the choice of $\tau$, consistently achieving lower training loss and higher test accuracy even under aggressive clipping.